LinguaPhylo/jebl2/README.md

 but improved to use Java 16 and [the Java Platform Module System (JPMS)](https://www.infoq.com/articles/java9-osgi-future-modularity/).

 The current exporting packages can be seen from [module-info.java](src/main/java/module-info.java).

+From version 3.1.0, JEBL3 will only release to the Maven Central Repository.

 ## Gradle